paritytech/polkadot-sdk/cumulus/docs/overview.md

 validator after approving a block.
 This proof of possible inclusion prevents spamming other collators of the network with useless blocks.
 The Collator joins the relay-chain network for two reasons.
 First, the Collator uses it to send the Parachain blocks to the Parachain validators.
-Secondly, the Collator participates as light/full-node of the relay chain to be informed of new relay-chain blocks.
+Secondly, the Collator participates as a full-node of the relay chain to be informed of new relay-chain blocks.
 This information will be used for the consensus and the block production logic.